-Setting up your computer to run peacefully and to be optimized maximally is a difficult thing to achieve, especially when you want to setup the proper graphics and video properties.
+Setting up your computer to run peacefully and to be optimized maximally is a difficult thing to achieve, especially when you want to set up the proper graphics and video properties.
 These settings are usually at their default state but plenty of errors might appear if you try to change these settings a bit.

-Solution 1: Change the Refresh Frequency or Resolution in Safe Mode
+1. Change the Refresh Frequency or Resolution in Safe Mode

 If you have just installed a new graphics card or if you have changes certain settings, a possible occurrence is that the graphics card or your PC is set to run on a refresh frequency or resolution higher than the monitor can handle which results in this annoying error code.